 There is no requirement for children and young people to sit in the same seat every day, however this is encouraged wherever possible to minimise the number of potential contacts.
 Some seats maybe marked as being ‘out of use’ particularly the front row.
 Children and young people should not sit in any seats marked as not for use.
 Where children and young people from different school’s travel at the same time on the same school bus, the children and young people from each school should sit together as a group.
 Where seating plans are already in place on the route due to the needs of the pupils travelling, these will continue.

-Any concerns regarding pupils who do not adhere to the ‘Behaviour Protocol’ or are not following COVID-19 Government guidance and recommendations, will be raised with the school and/or the parent/carer in the first instance.
+Any concerns regarding pupils who do not adhere to the ‘Behaviour Protocol’, will be raised with the school and/or the parent/carer in the first instance.

 Children and young people displaying symptoms